datacarpentry/image-processing/episodes/10-multidimensional-data.md

 [solution](09-challenges.md#colony-counting-with-minimum-size-and-automated-threshold-optional-not-included-in-timing).
 Hints:

-1. A `napari.Viewer` object should be parsed to the function as an input parameter.
+1. A `napari.Viewer` object should be passed to the function as an input parameter.
 2. The original image should be added to the Viewer as an `Image` Layer.
 3. The labelled colony image should be to the Viewer as an `Label` Layer.